DedUndead/GyroCube-Prototype/README.md

 ### Side numbering

 Web interface and the cube itself utilizes 1-6 numbering when presented to the user.<br>
-However, it is worth mentioning, that in the code and documentation they are indexed starting from 0.<br>
+However, it is worth mentioning, that in the code they are indexed starting from 0.<br>
 For instance, side 3 would have index 2.

+Picture of the cube with numbers

 ### ZigBee PAN information